melvyn9/agent-stack/README.md

     - Connected to the shared network agent-stack_agent_net
     - Given isolated environment variables (AWS keys, model ID, region)
     - Independent from other users
-- Each user has isolated long-term memory stored in Pinecone under `user_id`.
+- Each user has isolated LTM stored in Pinecone under `user_id`.
   Mem0 ensures that no user can access another user’s memory items.
-- Each user also has isolated short-term memory managed by Redis.
+- Each user also has isolated short-term memory (STM) managed by Redis.
 Refer to [10.
 Short-Term Memory with Redis](#10-short-term-memory-with-redis)

 Check which containers are active:
 ```bash